kubewarden/docs/docs/writing-policies/rust/01-intro-rust.md

 doc-persona: [kubewarden-developer, kubewarden-developer-rust]
 ---

-[Rust](https://www.rust-lang.org/) is a mature programming language that can generate WebAssembly modules.
+[Rust](https://www.rust-lang.org/) is the most mature programming language that can generate WebAssembly modules.
 WebAssembly is a first-class citizen in the Rust world so many of the tools and crates from the Rust ecosystem work out of the box.

 Kubewarden provides a [Rust SDK](https://crates.io/crates/kubewarden-policy-sdk) that simplifies the process of writing policies.